 - 1. Clear any loose objects from the area of the blade, motor, and drive belt. - 2.
 Make sure the clamps and side supports are positioned low enough for the blade to pass over them.
-Make sure the log is clamped securely.
+Make sure the log is clamped securely. - 3.
+Start the motor as instructed in the motor manual.

+See Figure 3-17.
+To engage the blade, perform the following steps:

-- 3. Turn the main switch on the electrical box to the ON position, and check if the red safety button is released. - 4.
-Press AND HOLD the safety handle on the control box.
-NOTE: If the safety handle is released, the blade disengages and stops. - 5.
-Press the START button on the control box to start the motor.
+- Turn the main switch on the electrical box to the ON position,

+IMPORTANT!
+To start the main motor drive, press and hold the safety handle.
+Releasing the safety handle will stop the main motor drive.

+- Press the START button on the control panel to start the motor.